MMZK1526/Haskell-RM/README.md

 8|[3]|18|[1, 2]
 9|[0, 2]|19|[0, 0, 2]

-There is a trick to "decode" a  to a list of numbers, namely expressing the  in binary form and count of  of zeros between ones from right to left.
+There is a trick to "decode" a number to a list of numbers, namely expressing the number in binary form and count number of zeros between ones from right to left.
 For example, 998 in binary is 1111100110, and if we count from the rightmost digit, it starts with 1 zero before reaching a one, then 0 zeros due to the consecutive ones, then 2 zeros, and so on.
 The result is then [1, 0, 2, 0, 0, 0, 0].

 With the functions `p` and `p'`, we can then encode each line of a Register Machine.
-If the instruction is `HALT`, encode it with 0; if it is an increment, then it has a register  `r` with a line  `l`, and we encode it with `p(2r, l)`; if it is a decrement, then it has a register  `r` with two line numbers `l1` and `l2`, and we encode it with `p(2r + 1, p'(l1, l2))`.
+If the instruction is `HALT`, encode it with 0; if it is an increment, then it has a register number `r` with a line number `l`, and we encode it with `p(2r, l)`; if it is a decrement, then it has a register number `r` with two line numbers `l1` and `l2`, and we encode it with `p(2r + 1, p'(l1, l2))`.

-Finally, once we encode each line of a Register Machine into a , we can then encode the list of number into a single  by `s`.
+Finally, once we encode each line of a Register Machine into a , we can then encode the list of number into a single number by `s`.

-One can verify that the "adder" machine in [Introduction](#Introduction) has a Gödel  of `s([152, 1, 4576, 5, 0])`, a  larger than 10^1426.
+One can verify that the "adder" machine in [Introduction](#Introduction) has a Gödel number of `s([152, 1, 4576, 5, 0])`, a number larger than 10^1426.

-If we convert a natual  to a Register Machine, then most likely it will contain instruction that makes no sense, for example jumping to a non-existing line .
+If we convert a natual number to a Register Machine, then most likely it will contain instruction that makes no sense, for example jumping to a non-existing line .
 This does not cause any problem, however, since we treat bad line number as Halt instructions.

 In [Convert.hs](Convert.hs), there are several utility functions that can convert between `Line`s, `RMCode`s, lists, pairs, and natural numbers.
 The documentation can be viewed [here](#Convert).